Fédération Nationale des Eclaireurs et Eclaireuses du Luxembourg

 The Fédération Nationale des Eclaireurs et Eclaireuses du Luxembourg (National Scout and Guide Federation of Luxembourg, FNEL) is one of Luxembourg's Scouting and Guiding organizations.
 It is a member of the federation Scouting in Luxembourg.

 This secular association is open to all boys and girls of all religions, race and nationalities.
 It has about 2,000 members.

 History

 Secular scouting in Luxembourg started in 1914.
 In 1916, twelve local Scout groups founded the Fédération Nationale des Eclaireurs du Luxembourg.
 The federation was among the founding members of the World Organization of the Scout Movement (WOSM) in 1922.
 In 1940, under the German occupation, Scouting was banned in Luxembourg.
-The Scout groups went underground, some members were arrested in concentration camps.
+The Scout groups went underground and some members were arrested and sent to concentration camps.

 In 1945, the FNEL and the Lëtzebuerger Scouten founded the Luxembourg Boy Scouts Association onto which the WOSM membership was transferred.
 The former boys-only FNEL opened to girls in 1966 and added the words et Eclaireuses (and Girl Guides) to its name in 1971.

 in 2014, the Association des Girl Guides Luxembourgeoises moved its remaining members into the FNEL and terminated its activities.